oracle-devrel/devo.tutorials/tf-101/index.md

 {% imgx aligncenter assets/terraform-101.png 400 400 "Terraform 101" "Terraform 101 Tutorial Series" %}

-Difficulty: Beginner
+**Difficulty:** Beginner

 Heard about infrastructure-as-code (IaC) but am not sure why you should care?
 Tired of pointing-and-clicking to manage your OCI infrastructure?
-Tired of being left out of the Terraform talk at the water cooler?

 This set of tutorials is for you!

 Here's what we'll cover:

 1. [Why Infrastructure as Code?](1-why-iac)
 2. [Experiencing Terraform](2-experiencing-terraform)